a) International research stays

 Appendices

-- Approvals of the research stay abroad from both the head of department and head of research from the OUH department which the applicant is affiliated to.
-The applicant must generate approvals in efond Step 2 via separate e-mails to both the OUH Head of Department and the Head of Research of the OUH department with a request to provide confirmation by following the link in the e-mail – please ensure that both OUH Head of Department and Head of Research have approved before the application deadline.
+Approvals of the research stay abroad from the head of department from the OUH department which the applicant is affiliated to.
+The applicant must generate approval in efond Step 2 via a separate e-mail to the OUH Head of Department of the OUH department with a request to provide confirmation by following the link in the e-mail – please ensure that OUH Head of Department has approved before the application deadline.
 See efond for further details.

-- Documentation from the OUH head of department and head of research of the OUH department stating that the main part of the PhD project is being carried out at OUH.
+Documentation from the head of research of the OUH department stating that the main part of the PhD project is being carried out at OUH.

 Assessment criteria and procedure

-All applicants will receive notice of the outcome of the application approximately three weeks after the application deadline.
+All applicants will receive notice by email of the outcome of the application approximately three weeks after the application deadline.

 Questions and contact information